straw-wave/gb-basics/README.md

 This repository contains the files that are created and modified within the scope of the Geek Brains course **Fundamentals of programming**.

+### Note
+Some files ("old" versions of "games", for instance) are not deleted on purpose, so I can check all the versions later.

 ## Files:

 * `hello.html` - The first step.